Reinvent leftover crawfish with this lighter version of incredibly delicious Crawfish Bisque. Gluten-free and can be dairy-free

 It's well worth the extra time it takes because it adds incomparable flavor to your bisque.

 If you buy already cooked and peeled crawfish, then you'll obviously have to make a substitute.
-I would use an already prepared seafood stock but vegetable would do in a pinch.
+I would use an already prepared seafood stock but chicken broth or vegetable broth would do in a pinch.
 Just skip the directions for the stock and use an equal amount of seafood or vegetable stock in its place.

 In the end, you'll have about one pound of crawfish meat.
 I did some measuring and weighing, and just about six pounds of unpeeled crawfish yields one pound of peeled crawfish.